 The fair value is evaluated by the income approach.
 In the absence of the current price in the active market, the evaluation considers the total aggregate estimated cash flow received from the lease of the property and discounts it with the earning rate that reflects the specific risks inherent in the net cash flow to determine the value of the property.
-The discount rate applied for the years ended on December 31, 2020, and 2019 ranged from 1.18% to 1.19%.
+The discount rates applied for the years ended on December 31, 2021 and 2020 both ranged at 1.18%.

-Please refer to Note 8 for details of the investment property of the Company pledged as collateral for the financing line as of December 31, 2020, and 2019.
+Please refer to Note 8 for details of the investment property of the Company pledged as collateral for the financing line as of December 31, 2021 and 2020.

-(8) Short-term Loans
+(7) Short-term loans